Oskar Kraus

-Oskar Kraus (24 July 1872 – 26 September 1942) was a Czech philosopher and jurist.
+Oskar Kraus (also Oscar Kraus, /de-AT/; 24 July 1872 – 26 September 1942) was a Czech philosopher and jurist, who belonged to the School of Brentano.

 Life

-Oskar Kraus, who converted from the Jewish to the Protestant faith, was born in Prague, the son of Hermann Kraus and Clara Reitler-Eidlitz.
+Oskar Kraus, who converted from the Jewish to the Protestant faith, was born in Prague, Austria-Hungary, the son of Hermann Kraus and Clara Reitler-Eidlitz.
 In 1899 he married Bertha Chitz.

-In 1890 he began to study jurisprudence and philosophy under Friedrich Jodl and Anton Marty, who introduced him into Franz Brentano's philosophy.
+In 1890 he began to study jurisprudence and philosophy under Friedrich Jodl, and Anton Marty, who introduced him to Franz Brentano's philosophy.
 Kraus made his Doctor of Philosophy in 1895 and attained the habilitation in philosophy in 1902.
 In 1909 he became Professor extraordinarius and in 1916 Professor ordinarius.
-After the Germans occupied Czechoslovakia in 1939, Kraus was put into a concentration camp; however, after he was released he fled to Great Britain.
-At the University Edinburgh he held Gifford Lectures in 1941.
+After the Germans had occupied Czechoslovakia in 1939, Kraus was put into a concentration camp; he was released, however, and managed to escape to Great Britain.
+At the University of Edinburgh he gave the Gifford Lectures in 1941.
 In 1942 he died, aged 70, in Oxford, of cancer.